keras-team/keras-hub/CONTRIBUTING.md

 1. **Model Implementation**: The core model code (Backbone, Tokenizer, Task layers, Preprocessing).
 2. **Unit Tests**: Standard Keras unit tests for all components to ensure basic functionality and shape inference.
-3. **Conversion Script**: A script to convert weights from the original framework (e.g., Hugging Face) to KerasHub.
+3. **Conversion Script**: A script to convert weights from the original framework (e.g. Hugging Face Safetensors) to KerasHub.
 4. **Numeric Verification**: Use a verification script (or notebook) to check output alignment with the reference model.
     - **Requirement**: Verify numerical outputs against the original implementation (e.g., Hugging Face Transformers).
+    - **Parameter Count**: The parameter count of the KerasHub model must match the original model exactly.
     - **Process**: This verification is required for the PR to be approved.
-    - **Evidence**: Your PR **must** include a Colab notebook or screenshots showing outputs match within acceptable tolerance.
+    - **Evidence**: Your PR **must** include a Colab notebook or screenshots showing outputs match within an acceptable tolerance (1e-4 or lower) after a forward pass for both original and converted model.

 **Reference**: See [PR #2384 (GPT-OSS Model Port)](https://github.com/keras-team/keras-hub/pull/2384) for an example of a successful model porting PR.